gradle/ge-export/README.md

 ## Parameters:

--Dserver - Gradle Enterprise server name (assumes https on port 443) start with http:// or https://
+-Dserver - Gradle Enterprise server name.
+Start with http:// or https://

 -Dport - Gradle Enterprise server port.
-Defaults to 443
+Defaults to 80 for http and 443 for https.

 -Dhours - how many hours to go back from now.
 Default is 24hours.
 Use 'all' for all builds scans in the system (Warning: maybe be slow)